-Your neck will be cleaned with antiseptic solution.
-The injections are done under X-Ray guidance.
+Your back will be cleaned with antiseptic solution.
+The injection is done under X-Ray guidance.
+You will be asked to lie on your tummy.
 Local anaesthetic will be injected to numb the skin which will sting.
-A fine needle is then introduced into your neck down to the nerve to be blocked and more anaesthetic will be introduced around it.
+A fine needle is then introduced into your back down to the nerve to be blocked and more anaesthetic will be introduced around it.
 The needle will then be removed.
 By doing the injection with local anaesthetic there is an added advantage of assessing whether there is a diagnostic change in symptoms after the injection, as you will be alert and able to record this whilst the anaesthetic is active (approximately up to 6 hours).
 The whole procedure takes less than 30 minutes.